bakerte/DMRJtensor.jl/README.md

 If you're just starting out, I recommend reading the introduction article at http://arxiv.org/abs/1911.11566 (English starting on page 19, accepted at the Canadian Journal of Physics) and beginning in the /examples folder.

-If you want to view documentation in the code, open the julia terminal, type `?` and type the name of the function.
+If you want to view documentation in the code, open the Julia terminal, type `?` and type the name of the function.
 There is a lot of good information that can help you there.

 ## Papers and documentation: